-Participants will be evaluated based on their overall attendance rate to lecture classes and courses (80%), and their research performance in terms of presentation at scientific conferences and submitting papers (20%).
+Participants will be evaluated based on their overall attendance rate and enthusiasm to lecture classes and courses (70%), and their research performance and publication in conferences and/or manuscripts (30%).

 The corresponding professor will individually advise participants according to their research plan and capacity.